Registering for access to ePACT2

 Provider organisations will also receive a percentage share of reimbursement costs which cannot be directly attributed back to a prescriber or organisation.

-• out of pocket expenses and payment for containers for national unidentified prescribers
+- out of pocket expenses and payments for containers for national unidentified prescribing

 No breakdown of this section is available.